Sherry Middaugh: Career

 Middaugh attended the 2011 Scotties Tournament of Hearts as the alternate for the Rachel Homan team.
 In 2012, she won her second Grand Slam event of her career by winning the 2012 Curlers Corner Autumn Gold Curling Classic, defeating Homan in the final.

 At the 2013 Canadian Olympic Curling Trials, the team started slowly with a 1–3 record.
 However, the team won three straight games to finish the round-robin tied for second at 4–3 with the Chelsea Carey and Rachel Homan rinks.
 Homan claimed second based on the draw shot challenge while Middaugh and Carey played a tiebreaker.
 The Middaugh rink found success defeating Carey in the tiebreaker and defeating Homan in the semifinals.
 Middaugh's rink was unable to defeat the Jennifer Jones rink in the final, therefore claiming the silver medal at the event.

 In 2019, Middaugh made her Canadian Senior Curling Championships debut at the 2019 Canadian Senior Curling Championships and placed second, losing in an extra end to Sherry Anderson.
 She started coaching the Tracy Fleury rink for the 2020–21 season.

+Middaugh, and her rink of Karri-Lee Grant, Melissa Foster and Jane Hooper Perroud won the 2025 Canadian Senior Curling Championships, going undefeated at the event.
+They defeated Saskatchewan's Amber Holland rink in the final.
+The win gave Middaugh the right to represent Canada for the first time in her career, as she will get to play in the 2026 World Senior Curling Championships.